An Iron Mindset on Longevity

 Focus on perfect reps with tension, intent, and breath

-Build neural efficiency and clean mechanics over time
+Build neural efficiency and cleaner mechanics over time

-Stronger joints, cleaner movement patterns, and better carryover to real life.
-You don’t just get stronger—you become harder to kill.
+Stronger joints which we all want, cleaner movement patterns, and a much better carryover to real life.
+You become harder to kill.

 Why Our Elders Need Strength More Than Anyone

-Hear me out, What IF we started training our elders like the warriors that they still are.
+What IF we started training our elders like the savages that they still are.

-If you're aging—or love someone who is—kindly consider that: weak glutes and unstable hips are a major cause of:
+If you yourself are aging, or yes you love someone who is, kindly consider that: weak glutes and unstable hips are a major cause of:

 Joint replacements